WaFd, Inc. research snapshot

 information Richness

 B-level information richness.
-WaFd has decades of SEC filings, quarterly earnings releases, proxy statements, FDIC call report data, and analyst coverage from 3-4 analysts.
-The January 2025 mortgage exit announcement and the March 2024 Luther Burbank acquisition add transition complexity that makes past earnings less predictive.
+WaFd has decades of SEC filings, quarterly earnings releases and calls, proxy statements, FDIC call report data, and coverage from 3-4 analysts.
+The January 2025 mortgage exit, the March 2024 Luther Burbank acquisition, and the fiscal 2026 C&I push add transition complexity that makes past earnings less predictive, and the limited analyst set means some estimates require inference.

 bias Check